The following message is intended for those 21+. Please enjoy responsibly.

 If You Enjoyed This Article…

-And that’s our red wine guide.
+And that’s our take on pinot noir vs merlot.
 If you enjoyed this article, and want more content like it, be sure to check out our Red Wine Guide, where we provide you with a crash course on the key differences between Malbec and Merlot, along a variety of pairing suggestions.

 Also consider checking out our Ultimate Wine Pairing Guide, where we provide you with a crash course that will have you pair wine and food like a master sommelier in no time!
 From learning how to pair white wines with more than just fish and salad, to covering the ins and outs of the perfect accompaniment for Bordeaux Blends, and deciphering the tricky-yet-delicious to pair pinks, this guide has got you covered.